 - A Differential backup includes data that changed since the last full backup

 - An incremental backup includes data that has changed since the last backup, full or incremental

 Where Should You Keep Backups?

 Not on the same server.
-Download the backups, make sure they work, and store them in multiple locations: an external drive (hard disk, SSD, NVMe, tape, doesn’t matter) and/or cloud storage provider (e.g. Dropbox, Google Drive).
+Download the backups, make sure they work, and store them in multiple locations: an external drive (hard disk, SSD, NVMe, tape, doesn’t matter) and/or cloud storage provider (e.g. Dropbox, Google Workspace).

 How Long Should You Keep Backups?

 This primarily depends on the storage capacity available to you.
 If you can’t store more than 3 full backups, consider keeping the most recent backups or a recent backup along with one from the beginning of the month.